jasonjackson/rails_sample_app/README.markdown

 This is the sample application for [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).

 This sample has been modified to run on Cloud Foundry.
 The `cf-autoconfig` gem was added to enable auto-configuration of database connections as described in the [Cloud Foundry documentation](http://docs.cloudfoundry.com/docs/using/services/ruby-service-bindings.html).

+This project was forked and updated to use the [Cloud Foundry MySQL Release](https://github.com/cloudfoundry/cf-mysql-release) as it does serve as an excellent example of best practices for BOSH packaging.
+I updated this repo so that I could better understand the cf-mysql-release by testing it with an application sitting on top of it.

-The `pg` gem was also added to support connection to PostgreSQL database.
+The `activerecord-mysql2-adapter` gem was also added to support connection to MySQL database proxies provided by the cf-mysql-release.

 ## Running the application on Cloud Foundry